 Building Skills And Fostering Self-Compassion Can Help You Change Your Outlook On Life With ADHD

-In addition, I am prepared to work with your support systems to ensure your success.
-If you’re a parent of a child with ADHD, I will help you understand how your child’s brain works and coach you in neurodivergent-specific parenting techniques.
-Also, if you’re in search of additional advocacy on behalf of your child, my background in special education enables me to collaborate with your child’s school on their individualized academic plan.
+In addition, we are prepared to work with your support systems to ensure your success.
+If you’re a parent of a child with ADHD, we will help you understand how your child’s brain works and coach you in neurodivergent-specific parenting techniques.
+Also, if you’re in search of additional advocacy on behalf of your child, Dr. G’s background in special education enables her to collaborate with your child’s school on their individualized academic plan.

 Just because your brain works differently, does not mean you have to conform to the status quo and minimize the neurodivergent traits that make you shine.
 In ADHD treatment at Spectrum Connections Therapy, we will work together to identify your strengths and celebrate the qualities that make you uniquely you.